zmike/zmike.github.io/_posts/2020-08-28-zink-gains-part-one.md

 * If the transfer_map is for reading, only wait for rendering if the resource has pending writes
 * If the transfer_map is for writing, wait if the resource has any pending usage

 When this resource usage flagging is properly applied to all types of resources, huge performance gains abound even despite how simple it is.
-For the above test case, flagging the sampler view resources with read-only access continues to ensure their lifetimes while enabling them to be concurrently read from while draw commands are still pending, which yields the improvements to the `tex3d-npot` test case above.
+For the above test case, flagging the sampler view resources with read-only access continues to ensure their lifetimes while enabling them to be concurrently read from when draw commands are still pending, which yields the improvements to the `tex3d-npot` test case above.

 ## Future Gains
 I'm always on the lookout for some gains, so I've already done and flagged some future work to be done here as well: